SpiderBoost and Momentum: Faster Stochastic Variance Reduction Algorithms: Prox-SpiderBoost under Polyak- ojasiewicz Condition

-Despite the nonconvexity geometry of many machine learning problems, their landscapes have been shown to have amenable properties for optimization.
-In particular, the so-called gradient dominance condition has been shown to hold for a variety of nonconvex problems such as phase retrieval \citep{Zhou2016gd}, blind deconvolution \citep{Li_2018} and neural networks \citep{Zhou2017}, etc. Such a desirable property has been shown to accelerate the convergence of various first-order algorithms.
+Despite the nonconvexity geometry, many machine learning problems have been shown to satisfy the so-called Polyak-{\L}ojasiewicz condition such as phase retrieval \citep{Zhou2016gd}, blind deconvolution \citep{Li_2018} and neural networks \citep{Zhou2017}, etc. This motivates us to explore the theoretical performance of the Prox-SpiderBoost for solving the composite optimization problem (Q) under the generalized Polyak-{\L}ojasiewicz geometry we define below, where the function can still be nonconvex.